rogerperkin/apefne/README.md

 This playbook when run will pull the configurations from every device in the play and save the config into a daily created folder.
 It will also run a list of defined show commands and put all the show outputs into a single per device file.
 You will end up with a folder created for every day you run this playbook containing the device config and the device show ouputs

+This playbook also utilises the template.j2 file to get all the show outputs into a tidy format